RuStyC0der/ec2-reservation-check/README.md

 Warning!!!
 This tool is pretty raw and have some issues:
  - it makes no diference for different reservation types, like dedicated and standart, regional and global.
+ - it does not make decisions about platform(windows or linux)
- - any another issues that are not discovered yet)
+ - any another issues that are not discovered yet

 PR are welcome